May 4 Commemoration

 A student visits the new May 4 exhibit from the Wick Poetry Center in the Kent State Student Center

-A new interactive exhibit from the Wick Poetry Center that encourages visitors to explore the history of student protest through the Kent State shootings, has opened in the Kent Student Center as part of May 4 commemoration activities.
-The exhibit, Armed With Our Voices, seeks to show the grave consequences that result when communica...
+A new interactive exhibit from the Wick Poetry Center that encouraged visitors to explore the history of student protest through the Kent State shootings, has opened in the Kent Student Center as part of May 4 commemoration activities.